rahman-a/printf/README.md

-# Recreating the printf function in C programming
+# Recreating the printf function in  programming